* This is a sponsored post for Cirio *

 - 4 tbsp fresh parsley chopped

-- Heat a little oil in a pan and add the onion, mushroom, garlic, celery, carrot and pepper and gently cook for 5 minutes.
+- Heat a little oil in a pan and add the shallots, pepper, chorizo and garlic and gently cook for 3 minutes.

-- Add the rest of the ingredients and simmer for 10 minutes.
+- Add the rest of the ingredients (expect spinach) and simmer for 10 minutes.

 Let’s stay in touch!